 With the international spotlight locked on the U.N.’s pursuit of a diplomatic solution for Syria, an al-Qaeda-linked rebel group wrested control of the town of Azaz, along the Turkish border, on Wednesday with relatively little outside attention.

-On Friday, after two days of clashes, the Islamic State in Iraq and the Levant (ISIS), which falls under the umbrella of the greater al-Qaeda network, signed a cease-fire pact with the Western-backed Free Syrian Army.
+On Friday, after two days of clashes, the Islamic State in Iraq and the Levant (ISIL), which falls under the umbrella of the greater al-Qaeda network, signed a cease-fire pact with the Western-backed Free Syrian Army.
 The truce, brokered by a separate Islamist brigade in the nearby city of Aleppo, called for the release of roughly 100 prisoners and referred the groups’ dispute over control of a nearby border crossing into Turkey to an Islamic court.

 Though the sometimes-rival rebel groups have agreed to lay down arms for now, analysts say the two-day battle for Azaz points to an internecine trend among the armed opposition.